khushu/Camera-SensorFusionND/README.md

 Log the time it takes for keypoint detection and descriptor extraction.
 The results must be entered into a spreadsheet and based on this data, the TOP3 detector / descriptor combinations must be recommended as the best choice for our purpose of detecting keypoints on vehicles.

 In results directory, 2 files gets created "FinalResults" which has same content, one .txt and one .csv.
 This is the final analysis based on the timing for all 10 images per detector / descriptor pair and the summary table is shown below.
-The argument follwos below.
+The conclusion and argument follows below:

 **Done.**

 **Final result table**

-The executable if run in generating files mode (./2D_feature_tracking 1), generates a results directory, in parellel to build directory.
+The executable if run in generating files mode (./2D_feature_tracking 1), generates a results directory, in parallel to build directory.
 Inside results directory, creates 2 more directories containing keypoints and matches files.
 Also, in results directory it creates FinalResults.csv/FinalResults.txt which has same content.
 Summary is shown below:

 Result table for all the detector / descriptor pair methods, then sorting based on the speed and then number of matches to finally conclude.
 ```